-Since graduating Yale and Harvard Law, I have worked as a writer and legal scholar focused on promoting justice and fighting corruption at institutions like the World Bank, Columbia Law School, and Princeton University.
+Since 2003, I have helped hundreds of law school applicants pursue their dreams.
+Before founding Top Law Coach and writing the Law Admissions Lowdown blog for U.S. News & World Report, I was an admissions consultant and LSAT tutor for JDMission, Powerscore, and EssayEdge.
+After graduating Yale and Harvard Law, I worked as a writer and legal scholar focused on promoting justice and fighting corruption at institutions like the World Bank, Columbia Law School, and Princeton University.
 I have taught at John Jay College of Criminal Justice and practiced global finance law at Orrick, Herrington & Sutcliffe in New York.
-I have researched human rights and policy reforms in more than 20 countries worldwide, from Cambodia to Nigeria.
+I have researched human rights and policy reforms in more than 20 countries worldwide, from Cambodia to Kosovo to Nigeria.
 My writing has earned a Fulbright Fellowship and appeared in the New Yorker, the Harvard Review, Policy and Society, and ForeignPolicy.com.